Flagged Email Meaning: A Practical Guide

 Think of flags like highlighters for your inbox.
 Instead of a one-size-fits-all approach, develop a personal system that aligns with your workflow.
 Maybe you use one color for urgent client emails and another for internal follow-ups.
 Perhaps you have a system of stars, assigning different colors based on priority level.
 Experiment to find what clicks, and remember, consistency is key.
 A well-defined system helps you quickly scan your inbox and understand what needs immediate attention.
 For a helpful overview of email flagging, check out this resource from Stripo.email.

-Set Realistic Follow-Up Deadlines
+Set Realistic Deadlines for Your Flagged Mail

 Flagging an email is only half the battle.
 The real value comes from pairing those flags with deadlines.
 When you flag a message, immediately decide when you need to address it.
 Is it something for today, tomorrow, or next week?
 Set realistic deadlines and add them to your calendar or task management system.
 This prevents flags from becoming a digital graveyard of forgotten tasks.
 Regularly review your flagged emails to stay on track.
 MyStrika offers helpful advice on managing your inbox with flags.